Blower Door Test in Oreland, PA

 How Is A Blower Door Test Conducted?

 When the fan pulls indoor air outward, fresh air from outside rushes in through leaks and weak spots.
-Using an advanced nanometer, we evaluate the pressure difference between the fan system and the home’s interior environment.
-The data is converted into air changes per hour (ACH), identifying how tightly sealed and energy-efficient the house is in PA.
+By employing a nanometer, we measure the variance between the fan’s pressure and the internal home pressure.
+The gathered results are converted into air changes per hour (ACH) to determine how well-sealed and efficient the home is in the PA climate.

 What Is A Passing Blower Door Test Score?